schacon/grack/README.md

 and receive-pack processes with the '--stateless-rpc' option, it does not actually re-implement very much.

+New configuration variable `git_auto_init` may provide you ability to auto init bare repository on-demand.

 Dependencies
 ========================
 * Ruby - http://www.ruby-lang.org